Alaska

 fitGLS_parition() conducts GLS analyses on partitions of the data and then combines the results from the partitions to give overall statistical results.
 Specifically, this process (1) breaks the data into smaller and more manageable pieces (partitions), (2) conducts GLS on each partition, (3) calculates cross-partition statistics from pairs of partitions, and (4) summarizes the results with statistical tests that account for correlations among partitions.
 We will use the full ndvi_AK10000 data set to demonstrate fitGLS_parition().

-We have already performed the time-series analyses on the full data set so you don’t have to.
+We have already performed the time-series analyses on the full data set.
 These are in the AR_coef column of ndvi_AK10000.
-However, we used a complete data set, so you will need to remove rare land-cover classes.

-Step (1) is to divide pixels up into partitions, which is done with the function sample_parition().
-Passing sample_partitions, the number of pixels in our map, and the argument partsize = 1500 will result in a partition matrix with 1,500 rows and 20 columns.
+Step (1) is to divide pixels into partitions, which is done with the function sample_parition().
+Passing the number of pixels in our map and the argument partsize = 1500 will result in a partition matrix with 1,500 rows and 6 columns.
 Columns of the resulting partition matrix pm each contain a random sample of 1,500 pixels.
-Each of these 20 samples (partitions) are non-overlapping, containing no repeats.
-Setting npart = NA will automatically give the maximum number of partitions possible (i.e., 20).
+Each of these 6 samples (partitions) are non-overlapping, containing no repeats.
+Setting npart = NA will automatically give the maximum number of partitions possible (i.e., 6).

 dim(pm)